Nits11/DC_Ghana_mapping/README.md

 NOTE: these are not for sharing and have been produced by the AgroClimate team at University of Florida, Department of Agriculture and Biological Engineering.
 However, I have included them educationally and incase the scripts seem interesting to those invited to this gitHub.

 NOTE: be sure to change all file directories appropriately for it to work.
 The connection can be annoying and so far has not been able to download more than two tiles at a time.
+Also for these scripts to work you will need to download the [*MRT Tool*](https://lpdaac.usgs.gov/tools/modis_reprojection_tool)